WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Mage - Reworked.md

 - **Components:** V, S, M (a flammable liquid)
 - **Duration:**  Concentration, up to 1 minute
 ___
 You manipulate the mana flowing through a creature within range, making it burn from the inside with a roaring fire.
 The target must make a Constitution saving throw.
-Taking 1d10 fire damage on a failed save, or half as much on a successful one.
-At the start of each of your turns for the spells duration, the target must make another Constitution saving throw as it takes the damage again.
+On a failed save it takes 1d10 fire damage, or half as much on a successful one.
+At the start of each of your turns for the spells duration, the target must make another Constitution saving throw as it takes the damage again

 When the spell ends the target and each creature within 10 feet of it must succeed on a Dexterity saving throw or take 2d6 fire damage.